Serving all 26 counties across Ireland

 Education (schools, colleges)€0.10 – €0.30 per m² per cleanTerm-time scheduling, summer deep clean

-Supervisor / contract manager€32 – €55 per hourIncluded pro-rata in retainer
+Supervisor / contract manageras a fixed monthly fee per siteIncluded pro-rata in retainer

 All pricing is exclusive of VAT.
 Volume discounts apply across multi-site portfolios.
-Optus Glean issues fixed monthly pricing after a free site survey.
+Optus Glean issues fixed monthly pricing after a site survey.

 Compliance & accreditation